Concrete Spec

 Traits are static dispatch only.
 The language avoids trait objects and most of the implicit machinery that tends to make systems languages harder to read and harder to formalize.

-FFI exists, but it is deliberately narrow. extern fn declarations require FFI-safe types, and foreign boundaries are tracked explicitly through the trust model.
+FFI exists, but it is deliberately narrow. extern fn declarations require FFI-safe types (integers, floats, Bool, Char, raw pointers, and C-layout structs), and foreign boundaries are tracked explicitly through the trust model:

 Concrete intentionally avoids a number of familiar features: